Vgonma/conference-page/README.md

 # 📖 [Conference page] <a name="about-project"></a>

 This is a basic mockup for a conference web page.
+The task is to replicate the template given with custom data.

 ## 🛠 Built With <a name="built-with"></a>